top of page

 LITTLE SWALLOWS Friday mornings.
 Activities for under 5s.
 Call Nicky Contact Details on PDF copy on Home Page

-FIT AND ACTIVE:
+FIT AND ACTIVE

-7-9pm £3 per person includes tea/coffee and biscuits.
+INDOOR SHORT-MAT BOWLS Tuesday 16th 7-9pm £3 per person includes tea/coffee and biscuits.
 All abilities very welcome.
-Call Dave Powell Contact Details on PDF copy on Home Page0 or just come along!
+Call Dave Powell Contact Details on PDF copy on Home Page or just come along!

-BADMINTON CLUB: Thursdays 8-10pm all ages and skills.
+BADMINTON CLUB Thursdays 8-10pm all ages and skills.
 Call Steve Cracknell Contact Details on PDF copy on Home Page

-TANGO: Fridays but not every Friday.
+TANGO Fridays, but not every Friday.
 Check with Beryl Kirk Contact Details on PDF copy on Home Page

 THE MILLENNIUM HALL